RoelN/ChromaCheck/README.md

 ## Known issues

-* Safari will not load the fonts on first load, only on subsequent pageloads 😱(Working on a fix!)
 * IE11 on Windows 8 will report false negatives because of [a bug in drawing SVG to canvas in IE11](https://connect.microsoft.com/IE/feedback/details/809823/draw-svg-image-on-canvas-context).
 * IE10 in Windows 8 will report false negatives because of a very strict security measure when [drawing SVG to canvas](https://github.com/RoelN/ChromaCheck/issues/32).
 * CBDT/CBLC might be reported as not being supported, because ChromaCheck checks for the implementation as described by the spec.
-A few implementations in the wild, specifically Chrome on Android, do support CBDT/CBLC, but only when implemented with the specs during the proposal fase instead of the final specs.
+A few implementations in the wild, specifically Chrome on Android, do support CBDT/CBLC, but only when implemented with the specs during the _proposal phase_ instead of the final specs.
 [More info.](https://github.com/RoelN/ChromaCheck/issues/8)

 The SVG-on-canvas method might be replaced or extended with a non-SVG method to address the SVG related issues.
 Likewise it'd be possible to include two CBDT/CBLC fonts to test with: one on the old specs, one one the new.
+If you have a need for that right now, check out the `feature/regular-test-page` branch.

 ## License